OmarShehata/community-nest/README.md

 1. `pnpm install` to intall node dependencies
 1. Run `env.bat` to set environmant variables
+1. Initialize the DB by running `node scripts/reset_db.js`
 1. `pnpm start` to run the server

 The individual pages are in `views/`.
 The server entry point is in `src/server.js`.